Updated: June 2026

 Why the Redemption Period Matters Most

-The 35 to 40 day redemption period is where you have the most options and the most leverage.
+The 35-day redemption period is where you have the most options and the strongest position.
 During this window, you can still redeem, refinance, negotiate, or list the property on your own terms.
 After the redemption period closes, your right to redeem technically continues until the lender’s sale closes, but your practical options narrow significantly with each passing week.

 How to Stop a Power of Sale in Ontario